transcriptionpro/wuc-new/_posts/2015-4-26-use-bitcoin-anonymously.md

 ### In Conclusion

 There are two points that you need to understand from this article:
 <p><b>1</b>.
-If you want to use Bitcoin securely, you'll have to work for it.
+If you want to use Bitcoin anonymously then you'll have to work for it.
 It isn't hard, but you have to do it.
 <p><b>2</b>.
-If you don't act to protect yourself, every bitcoin transaction you ever make will be permanently and transparently recorded... and the worst of people will have all that information.
+If you don't act to protect your privacy with every bitcoin transaction you ever make with the particular wallet will be permanently, publicly and transparently recorded... and the worst of people will have all that information.
 <p>The choice is yours.
 <p>Paul's company, Cryptohippie,  has offered all We Use Coins readers a <a href="https://secure.cryptohippie.com/weusecoins.php
 ">free trial</a> of their privacy service.